-When crochet designers write their patterns they do so using a specific yarn which helps them achieve a specific gauge.
-All their stitch counts are based on that gauge.
+When crochet designers write their patterns, they do so using a specific yarn which helps them achieve a specific gauge.
+All their stitch counts and calculations are based on that gauge.

 When you are choosing yarn for your project, start by looking for something in the same weight category.

-You can get a lot of variation within a single weight category (due to factors like fibre, twist and ply type), which is why yarn weight is only a single piece of the puzzle.
+I say start by looking in the same weight category, but there can be a lot of variation within a single category (due to factors like fibre, twist and ply type), which is why yarn weight is only a single piece of the puzzle.

 You may want to have a look at this page which lists the most common yarn weight terms used, along with offering a suggestion of what hook size to use with what weight.